 - Talk to you about how you are feeling and lend a supportive ear.

 - Meet with you in person or by telephone at your request and provide you with ongoing support throughout the investigation.

 The Purpose of FIRST is to provide neutral third party advice and support to foster parents including information on:

 - Policies, procedures, WAC requirements governing investigation of allegations of child abuse and neglect or licensing violations by foster parents

-- The process used by Children’s Administration to investigate allegations, including expected timelines for the investigation
+- The process used by the Department of Children Youth and Family to investigate allegations, including expected timelines for the investigation

 - Other factors or issues that foster parents can expect during the course of an investigation

 As a licensed foster parent, you have the right to: